 ‘Connecting Art Histories in the Museum’ combines academic and museum research with curatorship.
-Four outstanding international young art historians spend one to two years investigating artistic and cultural interactions in the Mediterranean region and Asia, using the objects from the Staatliche Museen’s collections.
+Up to six outstanding international young art historians spend one to two years investigating artistic and cultural interactions in the Mediterranean region and Asia, using the objects from the Staatliche Museen’s collections.
 An important area of their work is taken up with presenting their findings in a museum display.

 These dynamics are examined in the light of the following questions: How can art-historical research deal with the transfer and exchange of moveable or immoveable cultural heritage?
 How did museums in the past articulate political and cultural attitudes towards historical sites of the production, accumulation, and translation of artefacts?
 And how do museums, especially new museums, do this now?
 How do museum displays evaluate and present the ritualistic and aesthetic dimensions of objects?
 What possible dynamics exist between objects in the museums that are alien to each other in provenance and historical context?